Ternary operators , \*args and \*\*kwargs

 return sum(args)

 Two things to note here, we only use a star with args when declaring it as a parameter, NOT when using it in the function.
-And, we also see a new function here: sum
+And, we also see a new function here: `sum`.
+It just adds all the elements of the iterable (such as a list) that is given to it.

-Remember, *args only takes arguments as positional ones, not named ones.
+Remember, \*args only takes arguments as positional ones, not named ones.

 You've almost finished this course, just a few more stuff, and we'll be done.